williamnguyen-activecyber/okta.github.io/_source/_standards/SCIM/index.md

 * The provisioning actions and use cases that your integration should consider supporting.
 * The technical options for how to build the integration (focusing on SCIM).
-* The process for building, submitting for Okta Review, and publishing in the OAN (if you want the app available for all Okta customers).
+* The process for building, submitting for Okta Review, and publishing in the OIN (if you want the app available for all Okta customers).

 ## Understanding Provisioning Use Cases